Monday, April 29, 2024

 • Bob Gliddon & Mark Deroux (bass)

-• Peter Lamber (drums)
+• Peter Lambert (drums)

-Back in the day I was into shooting band photos and they were an outrageous bunch who played 3 chord hard, hard, rock and roll (i.e., Punk) at the infamous Blue Boot/Cedar Lounge and around town.
+Back in the day I was into shooting band photos and NFG were an outrageous bunch who played 3 chord hard, hard, rock and roll (i.e., Punk) at the infamous Blue Boot/Cedar Lounge and around town.
 Their shows were crazy, fun and wild!
 Kate and I really liked them, still do, and even went to see them on our wedding night after the reception.
 And, icing on that, we had them play at our 25th Wedding Anniversary.
 We had them a number of times to our home in London back in the 1980's where we'd drink home made beer and play Trivial Pursuits.
-We still have some contact with some of the guys, Facebook is great for that.
+We still have contact with some of the guys, Facebook is great for that.

 Anyways, back to the EP.
 We had met some of the guys in the band, they knew I was taking photos, and they asked if they could use some of our work.
 We said sure and some of those photos appeared as contact strips on the back of the original EP.
 I wasn't involved in the artwork — the cover was great, the back was very amateurish.
 Most of my photos of various local bands from back then have been shared with various people, here in my blog, and in many Facebook postings.
 But, with this re-release, my 15 minutes of fame continues.

 Tony Lima, formerly of Call the Office (a noted venue in London), got hold of me in January of 2022.
-He and Scott Bentley (the voice of NFG/63 Monroe) told me they were looking to re-release the EP on Tony's "Yeah Right!" record label and asked if I still had the photos that were used back in 1980 and if I had any others.
+He and Scott Bentley (the voice of NFG/63 Monroe, aka Steven R. Stunning) told me they were looking to re-release the EP on Tony's "Yeah Right!" record label and asked if I still had the photos that were used back in 1980 and if I had any others.
 The plan was to redo the back cover with better sized photos.
 Conversations went back and forth with us waving any rights to the photos and rescanning a bunch at higher resolution in late 2022.
 I hadn't heard much on this project in 2023 and was totally surprised when the project was finished and product was announced this month.
 I wasn't involved with the artwork but I'm pleased with the results.
 Doubly pleased as I got a photo credit this time!

 We digitized the 1980 EP many years ago and have it framed and on the wall.
 I really don't like playing or listening to vinyl but Tony was kind enough to give me two copies which I picked up at "Speed City Records".
 With vinyl, you have the artwork.
 One copy I've passed on to our friends Sam & Albie, the other I'll save for another day.
 Micheal Todd, who owns the record store, and I had a bit of a chat when I picked up the EP.
 The original EP from 1980 is pretty rare, if you can find one, it runs about $150.
 I asked if the reissue made the original no longer collectable.
 When I pruned my LP collection back in 2022 he was keen to get hold of the original which I still have, but I said no. Some things you hold onto.